haidarim/LPIC1/LPIC1.md

 echo $ARG1 $ARG2
 ```

-Using the `env` command can help to see all iimportant environement variables that are unsderstables by default by the bash.
+Using the `env` command can help to see all important environement variables that are unsderstables by default by the bash.
+For example the PWD variable is stored already which in turn be used by the `pwd` command to execute.
+We can also create our own runable binaries like .sh or other programs and run them from any where by the shell by first adding the path into the PATH variable.

+ex: `PS1='>>\$: '`

 when initializing value or defining paths there should not be spaces because specases are special chars as *, \, ?, ...

+Path Variable: